 - 1.2.
 Students must establish and maintain a university email account.
 This account is free of charge and is active as long as a student remains enrolled at the university.
 The university assigned student email account is the official means of communication with all students enrolled at Metropolitan State.
 No other email account may be used as means of communication with faculty or staff.
 This policy is enforced to protect faculty, staff, and student privacy. - 1.3.
-Students are expected to read their email on a regular basis to ensure that they are aware of information circulated by the CNHS.
-Changes in policy and procedures, reminders of important dates, and announcements about financial aid are all transmitted via Metropolitan State email.
-It is the students' responsibility to create accounts to use university services such as the library databases and online course management systems. - 1.4.
-Students must provide evidence of an unencumbered license to practice professional nursing (RN) prior to admission to the program.
+Students are expected to read their email on a regular basis to ensure that they are aware of information communicated by the CNHS.
+Official notification and announcements are all transmitted via Metropolitan State email.
+It is the student's responsibility to create accounts to use university services such as the library databases and online course management systems. - 1.4.
+Students must provide evidence of an active unencumbered license to practice professional nursing (RN) prior to admission to the program, and maintain active unencumbered RN licensure throughout the program.
 Minnesota licenses are verified by CNHS personnel.
+Students with a non-Minnesota license must provide evidence of license as part of the admission process.
 Students shall notify the Department of Nursing chairperson of any Board of Nursing action against their license to practice nursing as a registered nurse.